Chrysopelea Paradisi: Profile and Information

 Share with your friends 🥹!

-The chrysopelea paradisi, also known as the paradise tree snake or paradise flying snake, is a species of snake that is considered rare.
+The chrysopelea paradisi, also known as the paradise tree or paradise flying snake, is a rare species.

-They are, however, seen in Singapore, and can be found in a variety of habitats including parks, gardens, mangrove, and secondary forest.
+They are, however, seen in Singapore and can be found in various habitats including parks, gardens, mangroves, and secondary forests.

 They are commonly known for their ability to fly or glide.
 The chrysopelea paradisi is a genus that belongs to the family Colubridae.

-Chrysopelea paradisi is a back-fanged colubrid that posses weak venom.
-Its venom is effective sufficiently powerful to immobilise small preys such as tree-dwelling lizards and rats.
+Chrysopelea paradisi is a back-fanged colubrid that possesses weak venom.
+Its venom is effective and sufficiently powerful to immobilize small prey such as tree-dwelling lizards and rats.

 • Kingdom: Animalia